 I poured through this book multiple times but just couldn’t get past one of the first recipes I saw, these vanilla fig preserves.
 I’m sure it being the height of summer and seeing fresh figs just pop into the market recently had something to do with the draw but it totally pulled me in.

-Win your own copy of Not Your Mama’s Canning Book!
-Details below:
+Grab your own copy of Not Your Mama’s Canning Book!

 - 4 cups (662 grams) chopped figs